Home » Dermarolling

 How to clean a dermaroller

-Wash the dermaroller in warm water and dishwashing liquid, taking great care not to bend the needles.
+Wash the dermaroller in warm water and dishwashing liquid, taking care not to damage the needles.
 Then soak it in disinfecting alcohol for 20 minutes.
 Discard the alcohol.
 Air- dry.
 Put back into container.
 Keep the container clean with hot water but do not use any cloth or sponge to clean it since those are full of bacteria.

 How often to roll the skin?